Skip to main content

 Carbon and Northwest Forests

-Though Northwest forests are considered some of the greatest carbon sinks in the United States, climate change threatens to alter the carbon balance of many of these forests.
-Idaho, Oregon, and Washington have some of the greatest natural terrestrial carbon storage potential within North America, and Alaska maintains 62 percent of the terrestrial carbon stocks found on federal land, as well as the two largest forests in the National Forest System.
-The trees in the boreal forest of Alaska have been able to amass large amounts of carbon in their roots and trunks.
-Similarly, permafrost, the largest terrestrial carbon sink in the world, underlays much of the soil beneath the boreal forest.
-As such, boreal forests account for 20 percent of the forest carbon storage globally.
+Though Northwest forests are considered some of the greatest carbon sinks in the United States, climate change could alter the carbon balance of many of these forests.
+Idaho, Oregon, and Washington have some of the greatest potential to store carbon within North America, and Alaska has 62 percent of the terrestrial carbon stocks found on federal land, and two of the largest forests in the National Forest System.
+The boreal forest of Alaska stores large amounts of carbon in the roots and trunks of trees.
+Similarly, permafrost, one of the largest terrestrial carbon sinks in the world, exists beneath much of the soil in the boreal forest.
+As such, boreal forests account for 20 percent of forest carbon storage in the world.

 Forest Types

-Broadly, the forests of Alaska, Idaho, Oregon, and Washington can be categorized as temperate rainforest, dry mixed-conifer forest, subalpine forest, boreal forest, oak woodlands, and pinyon-juniper woodlands.
+Broadly, the forests of Alaska, Idaho, Oregon, and Washington include temperate rainforest, dry mixed-conifer forest, subalpine forest, boreal forest, oak woodlands, and pinyon-juniper woodlands.
 These forests and woodlands are as varied as they are ecologically and culturally significant.

-Mountain ranges in Idaho, Oregon, and Washington affect where precipitation falls and create different climates that affect forest composition.
+Mountain ranges in Idaho, Oregon, and Washington affect where precipitation falls and create different climates that affect the types of trees and plants found in forests.
 Topography and elevation also play a role in forest composition.
 Over 85 percent of forests in Idaho, Oregon, and Washington are dominated by coniferous trees.
 Douglas-fir is the most common tree in all three states.
 In Alaska, boreal forests cover the permafrost-underlain interior, and temperate rainforests occur in the Southeast, where it is warmer and wetter.
 Each forest type has a set of defining characteristics, disturbances, and responses to a changing climate.

 Alaska, Oregon, and Washington are home to one of the rarest forest types in the world—the coastal temperate rainforest.
 The moist and temperate rainforests west of the Cascade Range in Oregon and Washington and from the Kenai Peninsula to Southeast Alaska support red alder, mountain hemlock, western hemlock, Sitka spruce, Alaska yellow cedar, bigleaf maple, and western redcedar, to name a few.
-Temperate rainforests are cooler but receive as much precipitation as tropical rainforests, with more than 170 inches of rain falling per year in Washington and Oregon, and 200 inches of rain per year in Southeast Alaska.
-High precipitation makes wildfire extremely rare, often allowing trees to reach more than 300 years in age.
-The primary disturbance mechanism in these forests is wind, which can topple older, large trees and create opportunistic openings in the canopy.
+Temperate rainforests are cooler but receive as much precipitation as tropical rainforests.
+More than 170 inches of rain falls per year in Washington and Oregon, and 200 inches of rain falls per year in Southeast Alaska.
+High precipitation makes wildfires extremely rare.
+This allows some trees to reach more than 300 years in age.
+The primary disturbance in these forests is wind, which can topple older, larger trees and create openings in the canopy that benefit younger, smaller trees.

-Climate projections suggest that iconic trees like Sitka spruce and western hemlock could be replaced by more drought resistant trees.
+Climate projections suggest that iconic trees like Sitka spruce and western hemlock could be replaced by more drought resistant trees in the future.
 In Alaska, trees with higher recruitment rates, like black and white spruce, might replace Sitka spruce and western hemlock.
 In Oregon and Washington, the persistence of Sitka spruce will depend on the persistence of coastal fog, which is uncertain.
-Drought-intolerant species like western hemlock will likely decrease in abundance with higher temperatures and more drought.
+Drought-intolerant species like western hemlock will likely decrease with higher temperatures and more drought.
 Douglas-fir will likely continue to prosper in coastal forests.
-Such shifts in forest composition may have ecological and economic implications.
-Additionally, as the climate continues to warm, insect infestations, like those seen from the Sitka spruce beetle, could intensify.
+Changes to the types of trees that grow in forests could affect regional ecology and economics.
+As the climate continues to warm, insect infestations, such as spruce beetle outbreaks in Alaska, could intensify.

-In the United States, the boreal forest stretches south from Alaska’s Brooks Range to the northern edge of the Kenai Peninsula and covers 60-70 percent of the forested land area in Alaska.
-Because 6-8 months out of the year have temperatures below freezing, only a few tree species, such as black and white spruce, can survive in boreal forest.
-However, rising temperatures and the increasing frequency of large fires in Alaska are causing a shift from coniferous to deciduous trees, with older spruce forest giving way to trees like birch and aspen.
-Additionally, wildfires threaten to release carbon amassed in the trunks and roots of boreal trees, as well as the thawing permafrost beneath them.
-Invasive species such as earthworms, mountain pine beetle, and Siberian moth could move farther north and spread quickly in a warming climate, threatening boreal forests.
-Even native species like spruce beetle are becoming problematic as the climate warms.
-As a result, some studies suggest the boreal forest could transition from a carbon sink to a carbon source in years to come.
+In the United States, the boreal forest stretches south from Alaska’s Brooks Range to the northern edge of the Kenai Peninsula.
+The boreal forest covers 60-70 percent of the forested land area in Alaska.
+In the boreal forest, the temperature remains below freezing for 6-8 months of the year.
+As such, only a few, cold-tolerant tree species, such as black and white spruce, can survive.
+However, rising temperatures and the increasing frequency of large fires in Alaska are causing a shift from coniferous to deciduous trees.
+Older spruce forests are giving way to deciduous forests with trees like birch and aspen.
+Wildfires also threaten to release carbon stored in the trunks and roots of boreal trees, as well as the thawing permafrost beneath them.
+Invasive species such as earthworms, mountain pine beetle, and Siberian moth could move farther north and spread quickly in a warming climate.
+New invasive species could introduce new threats to boreal forests.
+Even native species like spruce beetle are becoming more problematic as the climate warms.
+Notably, these change could cause the boreal forest to transition from a carbon sink to a carbon source in years to come.

 The inland Northwest (east of the Cascade Mountains) receives limited precipitation in comparison to forests along the coast.
-As a result, forests in the inland Northwest are comprised mostly of shade-intolerant trees that do well with less moisture, like ponderosa pine, lodgepole pine, Douglas-fir, western larch, grand fir, and quaking aspen.
+As a result, forests in the inland Northwest are largely made up of shade-intolerant trees that can handle less moisture (e.g., ponderosa pine, lodgepole pine, Douglas-fir, western larch, grand fir, and quaking aspen).

-These forests are accustomed to frequent low- or mixed-severity fires, and in some cases, need fire for tree seed dispersal (e.g., ponderosa pine and lodgepole pine).
-However, for much of the last century, fire suppression was the predominant management action in these forests, resulting in denser forests that are more susceptible to insect infestations, disease, and intense wildfires.
-In the past few decades, as understanding of these forests’ relationship with fire improves, land managers are working to bring fire back to portions of dry mixed-conifer forests.
+Ponderosa pine and dry, mixed-conifer forests are accustomed to frequent low- and mixed-severity fires.
+In some cases, these forests actually need fire for tree seed dispersal (e.g., ponderosa pine and lodgepole pine).
+However, for much of the last century, fires were suppressed in these forests, resulting in denser forest.
+This fuel accumulation makes forests more susceptible to insect infestations, disease, and intense wildfires.
+As understanding of these forests’ relationship with fire improves, land managers are working to bring fire back to portions of dry mixed-conifer forests to improve forest health and reduce the risk of catastrophic wildfires.

-In a warming climate, some dry forest species may shift to more suitable habitat, including higher elevation areas.
-Water availability will be a key determinant of where these forests establish and how successfully they grow in the future.
+In a warming climate, some dry forest species may move to cooler habitats, including higher elevation areas.
+Water availability will determine where these forests establish and how successfully they grow in the future.
 Compounding stresses, like insects, disease, and drought, could lead to widespread mortality in the current range of dry forests.

 The subalpine forests of the Northwest typically exist in high-elevation locations throughout Idaho, Oregon, and Washington.
 Dominant tree species include limber pine, whitebark pine, Engelmann spruce, mountain hemlock, and subalpine fir.
-These hardy trees sit just below tree line and often endure strong winds, high snowpack, and cold temperatures.
+These hardy trees sit just below tree line and endure strong winds, heavy snowpack, and freezing temperatures.

-With higher temperatures and decreasing snowpack in a changing climate, growth of trees in subalpine forests may increase.
-Trees from lower elevations may become more competitive in these higher elevation forests.
-Though subalpine forests are protected by snow for much of the year, wildfire can act as a significant disturbance to these ecosystems.
-In the rare events when wildfire occurs in subalpine forests, it often occurs as a stand-replacing event, with significant damage to existing trees.
+With rising temperatures and decreasing snowpack, growth of trees in subalpine forests may increase.
+Trees from lower elevations may also become more competitive.
+Though subalpine forests are protected by snow for much of the year, wildfire can act as a significant disturbance in these ecosystems.
+In the rare events when wildfires occur in subalpine forests, they often occur as stand-replacing events.
 Currently, subalpine forests are burning at a higher rate than any other forest type in Idaho, Oregon, and Washington.
-Under a changing climate, these forests could be particularly susceptible to vegetation shifts due to snowpack loss, drought, wildfire, and other disturbances, such as insect outbreaks.
+In a changing climate, these forests could be particularly susceptible to vegetation shifts due to snowpack loss, drought, wildfire, and other disturbances, such as insect outbreaks.

 Western juniper woodlands are widespread in central Oregon, south-central Washington, and southwestern Idaho.
 Western juniper, the dominant tree of these woodlands, prefers drier habitats.
 There are a number of old-growth juniper stands in the region that exceed 1,000 years in age.

-A number of factors, including fire exclusion and removal of fine fuels by grazing livestock, have allowed Western juniper to colonize sagebrush steppe areas in southeastern and central Oregon and southern Idaho, creating issues for sagebrush-reliant species like sage grouse.
+A number of factors, including fire exclusion and removal of fine fuels by grazing livestock, have allowed Western juniper to colonize sagebrush steppe areas in southeastern and central Oregon and southern Idaho, threatening sagebrush-reliant species like sage grouse.
 Juniper encroachment has also been linked to increased erosion and reduced spring and streamflow, impacting water quality.
 It is unclear, however, whether juniper encroachment is related to the impacts of climate change in the Northwest, since its effects were documented over 130 years ago.
-The increase in post-settlement juniper woodlands is likely to interact with the increased likelihood of wildfire, and could cause an increase in high-severity crown fires than previously seen in these areas.
+The expansion of post-settlement juniper woodlands could cause an increase in high-severity fires in these areas.
 In warmer and drier sites, juniper are exhibiting die-off, making these areas more susceptible to invasion by annual grasses like cheatgrass.

 As the climate continues to change, Oregon and Washington are expected to experience hotter, drier summers and wetter winters, both of which the Oregon white oak can withstand.
 Increases in fire frequency are also likely to favor oaks.
 As such, oak woodlands may expand with climate change in the Northwest.
 However, loss of this habitat is associated with conversion to other land uses, such as agriculture and timber, invasive species, and fire suppression.
 Much of the remaining oak woodlands are in private ownership, meaning that cooperative approaches are crucial to conservation, particularly because oak woodlands require active management.